-→networks -h 0
+→networks -h 0 '''

-(continues on next page)

-'''

 Even if the second option (above) is too long it's still very usefull when you want to import a couple of not sequential nets.
 After this you'll be asked several questions and different actions will be taken depending on your answers.